What is the Difference Between an Aquifer and a Reservoir

 Conclusion:

 Reservoirs are usually visible on the surface and can be relatively easily accessed.
 On the other hand, an aquifer is an underground layer of water-bearing rock or sediment that stores and transmits groundwater.
-Aquifers are typically located beneath the Earth’s surface and can be a significant source of water for wells and springs.
+Aquifers are typically located beneath the Earth’s surface and can be a significant water source for wells and springs.
 Unlike reservoirs, aquifers are not usually visible and require specialized techniques to access and utilize the water they contain.
 In summary, a reservoir is a surface water storage area, while an aquifer is an underground water storage area.

 JimGalloway Author/Editor